jonathanlu31/eecs182_project/README.md

 The images for the windmill dataset can be accessed here: https://drive.google.com/drive/folders/1ORp96gfWfES52-zFmQlbEKiJhkAm7C-D?usp=share_link

 Then, if you are using pip, please install the requirement.txt.
 If you are using conda, install environment.yml.

+For the main training process, use the cs182_final_project_code.ipynb and follow the comments there.